adrielcafe/lyricist/README.md

 // > Avocado, Pineapple, Plum
 ```

 Use the Lyricist instance provided by `rememberStrings()` to change the current locale.
-This will trigger a [recomposition](https://developer.android.com/jetpack/compose/mental-model#recomposition) that will update the strings wherever they are being used.
+This will trigger a [recomposition](https://developer.android.com/jetpack/compose/mental-model#recomposition) that will update the entire content.
 ```kotlin
 lyricist.languageTag = Locales.PT
 ```

+**Important**

+Lyricist uses the System locale as current language (on Compose it uses `Locale.current`).
+If your app has a mechanism to change the language in-app please set this value on `rememberStrings(currentLanguageTag = CURRENT_VALUE_HERE)`.

+If you change the current language at runtime Lyricist won't persist the value on a local storage by itself, this should be done by you.
+You can save the current language tag on shared preferences, a local database or even through a remote API.

 ### Controlling the visibility
 To control the visibility (`public` or `internal`) of the generated code, provide the following (optional) argument to KSP in the module's `build.gradle`.